 (Online tutorials for each step are available below)

-- Log into reading lists and create a user profile (public)
+- Log into reading lists and create a user profile ( please select 'public' option).

-- Publish and link to the Blackboard module.
+- Publish the reading list and add the link from the Blackboard module.
+See our one min tutorial.

 - The Library will review the list, purchasing new books/e-books, digitising requested chapters & articles not available online.